msrogers2015/Raspberry-Pi-Zero-and-Pico-Projects/memory_game/README.md

 ### Installation

 1. Build the circuit.
 If using a pcb, solder components to board.
 If using breadboard, ensure all connections are correct.
-2. Open Thonny and load `main.py`
+2. Open Thonny and open `main.py` file
 3. Plug in the Raspberry Pi Pico to your computer.
-If needed, flash newest firmware into the board before saving the script.
+If needed, [flash newest firmware](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3) into the board before saving the script.
 .
 Save `main.py` into the Raspberry Pi Pico.
 4. To start the game, press the blue and yellow button at the same time.